xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     export default useStreamMessages;
     ```

+2. In the `my-app/src` directory, update the existing `App.js` file to add a `sendMessage` constant, which sends the **gm** message to the connected account.
+Then create the **Send gm** button UI element that, when clicked, uses `sendMessage` to send the **gm** message.

-3. In the `my-app/src` directory, update the existing `App.js` file to enable the app to display existing messages and stream new messages using the `useStreamMessages` hook you just created, as shown in the highlighted code.
+   Also, enable the app to display existing messages and stream new messages using the `useStreamMessages` hook you just created.

-   Copy this code block and paste it into the file, replacing all existing code. <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/cf9f028b18aa2ac825aeeb0b8877bbb6bbcbbdc5#diff-3d74dddefb6e35fbffe3c76ec0712d5c416352d9449e2fcc8210a9dee57dff67--><!--Correct descr of what this step is doing?
-For example, the addition of line 5 enables message streaming, but the rest of the changes are about providing a way to display messages in the conversation, yes?-->
+   To do this, copy this code block and paste it into the file, replacing all existing code.
+For your reference, lines with code changes are highlighted.

-    ```js {5,10-11,42-51} showLineNumbers
+    ```js {5,10-23,37,39-52} showLineNumbers
     import { useContext } from "react";
     import "./App.css";
     import { WalletContext } from "./contexts/WalletContext";